azad6026/nikpro-source/content/blog/build-a-local-react-blog-application-part-1.md

 ### Post component : handling state for each post

 Firstly we will see how Posts component handles state and then pass on expected data for Post component.
-Then we have a look at the form and its state.<figure class="wp-block-image">
+Then we have a look at the form and its state.

 ![React is all about components](/images/reactcomponent.png)